John Hegley

-John Richard Hegley (born 1 October 1953) is an English performance poet, comedian, musician and songwriter.
+John Richard Hegley (born 1 October 1953) is an English performance poet, comedian, radio broadcaster, musician and songwriter.
+He has a reputation for wry and surreal humour, mostly performance-oriented or designed for younger audiences, and often sung or accompanied by music he himself plays; his material incorporates "a mix of anecdotes, jokes, idiosyncratic observations, confessions and surreal narratives".

 Early life

-He was born in the Newington Green area of Islington, London, England, into a Roman Catholic household.
-He was brought up in Luton and later Bristol, where he attended Rodway School.
+Hegley was born in the Newington Green area of Islington (north London, UK) into a Roman Catholic household.
+He was brought up in Luton and later Bristol, where he attended Rodway School (now Mangotsfield School).
 After school he worked as a bus conductor and civil servant before attending the University of Bradford, where he gained a BSc in European Literature and the History of Ideas and Sociology.
 Hegley has French ancestry (his father's name was René) and claims he is descended from the composer Jean-Philippe Rameau.
 His paternal grandmother was a dancer with the Folies Bergère.